pglen/pyvserv/README.md

 #  PyvServer
-## 	Python fully encrypted TCP/IP server
+## 	Fully encrypted TCP/IP server.

  &nbsp; &nbsp; PyvServ is an encrypting TCP/IP server written in Python.
 The encryption algorithm is AES.
-(Advanced Encryption Standard) The server can be fully administered from the protocol side.
-The key exchange uses ECC.
-(Elliptic curve)
+(Advanced Encryption Standard) The key exchange uses ECC.
+(Elliptic curve) The server can be fully administered from the protocol side.

 ## How to use, what it is for: